mariocodesforfun/mariocodesforfun/README.md

 - ⚡ Fun fact: ...
 -->

-- 💬 I'd be glad to have a conversation about Programming/AI/Fintech
+- 💬 I'd be glad to chat about Programming/AI/Fintech
 - 📫 How to reach me: gegpriftimario@gmail.com